Life in Our Halls

 Student Leadership & Service Awards (SLSA)

 The Student Leadership & Service Awards (SLSA) are an opportunity for Residence Life and Housing to recognize accomplishments and contributions that our students make within their residence hall communities.
-Student Leadership and Service Awards also celebrates all the exciting programs and work our students complete throughout the year.
-All students and staff are welcome to submit nominations!
+Student Leadership and Service Awards also celebrate all the exciting programs and work our students complete throughout the year.
+All students and staff are welcome to submit nominations.
+Students can be nominated for their residence hall contributions for nine different award categories!

 SLSA Awards Categories: